ThePotatoArchivist/LootInj/README.md

 # LootInj

 LootInj is a simple data-driven loot modification library, primarily for mods.
-It essentially acts as a JSON frontend to the Fabric API `LootModification.MODIFY` event.
+It essentially acts as a JSON frontend to the Fabric API `LootTableEvents.MODIFY` event.

 ## Features